benjaminmoon/benjaminmoon.github.io/_posts/2021-02-16-palaeomaps-in-R.md

 changing with continental drift and sea level change.

 Palaeocoordinate
-:   The ancient position of modern fossil find locations.
-Modern locations have a latitude and longitude value, while palaeocoordinates have a palaeolatitude and palaeolongitude.
+:   The ancient position of modern locations.
+Modern locations have a latitude and longitude value, while palaeocoordinates have palaeolatitude and palaeolongitude.
 These can be reconstructed using the relative movement of continental plates from the present back through the past.